Viktor Troicki: 2008: First ATP final

 Troicki's first Grand Slam tournament came when he advanced as a qualifier in the Australian Open.
 Facing second seed Rafael Nadal in the first round, he played a tight match and held a set point in the first set, but lost 6–7, 5–7, 1–6.

 He then represented Serbia in the Davis Cup against Russia, losing to Nikolay Davydenko 1–6, 6–1, 3–6, 6–1, 2–6, and defeating Dmitry Tursunov 7–6, 4–6, 6–3.

-His next appearance was in the ATP Masters Series in Miami.
+Troicki's next appearance was at the ATP Masters Series in Miami.
 He faced Andy Roddick in the second round.
 Troicki took the first set from Roddick, where he attempted an angled drop shot which Roddick returned it with an even more angled shot on his backhand.
 After this, it seemed to go downhill for Troicki, and he eventually lost 7–5, 2–6, 4–6.
 He then competed in the Torneo Godó, where he retired against Nicolás Almagro 2–6, ret.
 In his French Open debut, he lost in the opening round to Marc Gicquel 4–6, 3–6, 6–4, 5–7.
 He then competed in three straight tournaments, in the Queen's Club Championships losing to David Nalbandian in the second round, in the Ordina Open, losing to Guillermo Cañas in the quarterfinals, and in the Wimbledon Championships to Radek Štěpánek in the second round, after winning the first two sets 7–6, 7–6, 3–6, 1–6, 2–6.

-Following Wimbledon, he competed in Croatia Open, losing to Carlos Moyá in the second round.
+Following Wimbledon, Troicki competed at the Croatia Open, losing to Carlos Moyá in the second round.

 He then reached his first ATP final in Washington, D.C. at the Legg Mason Tennis Classic.
-Troicki defeated American Bobby Reynolds in the round of 16 to face Andy Roddick in the quarterfinals, where Troicki pulled off a major upset by defeating the defending 2007 champion and top-seeded American 0–6, 6–2, 6–4, to reach the semifinals, where Troicki defeated Igor Kunitsyn, before falling to the second seeded Juan Martín del Potro, 3–6, 3–6.
+Troicki defeated American Bobby Reynolds in the round of 16 to reach the quarterfinals, where he defeated Andy Roddick, the defending champion and top-seeded American 0–6, 6–2, 6–4, to reach the semifinals, where he defeated Igor Kunitsyn.
+In the final, he lost to second seed Juan Martín del Potro, 3–6, 3–6.

 At the US Open, Troicki defeated Carsten Ball in the first round and Philipp Kohlschreiber in the second round, before losing to Rafael Nadal.

 He then represented Serbia again in the Davis Cup against Slovakia, winning his only match against Lukáš Lacko 6–3, 6–4.
 He then competed in the Thailand Open, losing to Jürgen Melzer in the second round, in the Japan Open, losing to Andy Roddick, and the Kremlin Cup, losing to Mischa Zverev, both in the quarterfinals.
 He ended the year losing in the first round of the St. Petersburg and Paris Masters.
 He ended the year No. 56 in the world.